waffleSheep/heisenberg/docs/theory/qm.md

 Is the coin showing heads or tails?
 While the coin is still spinning, this question has no meaning - if anything, it's showing neither.

 But imagine now we slap the coin with our palm, flat onto the table.
-When we lift our hand up, we will see the coin necessarily shows either heads or tails.
+When we lift our hand, we will see the coin necessarily shows either heads or tails.
 The act of measurement has forced it into an eigenstate, in which the observable value is either 'heads' or 'tails'.
 This is analogous to the wave-function collapse in the Copenhagen interpretation.
-When we measure a quantity, we suddenly force the system into any of the states that does have a definite value for that quantity.
+When we measure a quantity, we suddenly force the system into any of the states that do have a definite value for that quantity.
 But while we aren't measuring it, the system can continue to exist as a superposition of these states, and the quantity returns to having no definite value.